REYNEP/amVK/.readme/amVK.md

  *
  *
  *
+ *  D: Queues
+ *     Sm stuffs about QUEUES: stackoverflow.com/a/55273688
+ *          QUOTE: For many apps, a single "universal" queue is all they need.
+More advanced ones might have one graphics+compute queue, a separate compute-only queue for asynchronous compute work,
+ *                 and a transfer queue for async DMA.
+Then map what you'd like onto what's available;
+ *     if you are confused about queues and qFamilies: [https://stackoverflow.com/a/65086765]
+ *     and yes if you think more queues = (idk, what you are thinking, just check this out): [https://www.reddit.com/r/vulkan/comments/kjb388/reason_for_only_creating_1_queue/ggw81mc]
+ *
+ *
  *  D: CommandPool & CommandBuffers
  *     a Good point to start: https://vkguide.dev/docs/chapter-1/vulkan_command_flow/
  *     SHORT: Unlike OpenGL or DirectX pre-11, in Vulkan, all GPU commands have to go through a command buffer.